rigocalin/CantariCrestine-android/README.md

 Q. Is there a way I can use these songs in my Church?
 </h4>
 <p>
 Absolutely.
-In fact, the songs database that is shipped with this app is used by <a href="http://tmcsubangjaya.com"> Tamil Methodist Church Subang Jaya</a>.
+In fact, the songs database that is shipped with this app is used by <a href="http://betania-tm.ro"> Bethany Baptist Church in Timisoara, Romania</a>.
 If you want to do that in your Church, you would need to install a software named OpenLP and replace it's default songs database with the one that ships with this app.
 </p>

 <h3>Credits</h3>

 <ul>
- <li><a href="http://tmcsubangjaya.com"> Tamil Methodist Church Subang Jaya</a> -  For providing the initial database and actively using the current one.</li>
- <li>Muthu Vijayan - For designing the app icons.</li>
+ <li><a href="https://github.com/madasamys"> madasamys</a> -  For offering the sourcecode.</li>
 </ul>

 </body>